TDCCBot/basicBot-customization/README.md

 Click [here](https://github.com/Yemasthui/basicBot) for basicBot's main repository.

 Using custom room settings or adding functionality is done by loading your own script loading and modifying the bot.
 This repository's purpose is to facilitate this.
-You can fork the repository and customise [the example script](https://github.com/Yemasthui/basicBot-customization/blob/master/extension.js).
+You can fork the repository and customise [the example script](https://github.com/TDCCBot/basicBot-customization/blob/patch-2/extensionbot.js).
-When you have forked the repo, bookmark the following script, __but change _Yemasthui_ to your own github handle__.
+When you have forked the repo, bookmark the following script, __but change _TDCCBot_ to your own github handle__.

 `javascript:(function(){$.getScript('https://rawgit.com/Yemasthui/basicBot-customization/master/extension.js');})();`